Doctoral Alumni

 Thesis Title: Computational Analysis of Difficult-to-predict Genes and Detection of Lineage-specific Genes in Honey Bee (Apis mellifera)

-Anna received her BS in Animal Science from Purdue University in December 2003 and her MS in Genetics from Iowa State University in August 2006.
+Anna received her B.S. in Animal Science from Purdue University in December 2003 and her M.S. in Genetics from Iowa State University in August 2006.
 Anna’s Master’s research involved analysis of differential gene expression in the bone marrow of broiler and layer chickens as a means of investigating bone mineral density differences and osteoporosis in layers.
 After completing her MS, Anna worked as Research Associate at Texas A&M University for a laboratory that focused on Monodelphis domestica (grey short-tailed opossum) genetics.

 Currently working as a Computational Biologist at USDA-ARS